Standard monomials of $1$-skeleton ideals of multigraphs: Standard monomials of a family of multigraphs

 \end{theorem}

-Thus for a multigraph $G$ we have $\K(R/\M_G^{(1)})\ge\det\Q_G$, since $\Q_G$ is a positive semidefinite matrix.
-The above theorem is one of the key ingredients to obtain our results for the ideals $\M_G^{(1)}$.
-In fact, we obtained all our results for the ideal $\J_H$, where $H\in\mathcal G_n$ and then specialized them to the $1$-skeleton ideals $M_G^{(1)}$.
+By the above theorem, for a multigraph $G$ we have $\K(R/\M_G^{(1)})\ge\det\Q_G$, since $\Q_G$ is a positive semidefinite matrix \cite{KLR}.
+Theorem \ref{inequality for multigraph} is one of the key ingredients to obtain our results for the ideals $\M_G^{(1)}$.
+In fact, we obtain all our results for the ideal $\J_H$, where $H\in\mathcal G_n$ and then specialize them to the $1$-skeleton ideals $\M_G^{(1)}$.

-In Section \ref{section 2} of this paper we provide a generalization of the fact that if $G$ is a multigraph obtained from a complete multigraph $K_{n+1}^{a,b}$ by removing some rooted edges then $\K(R/\M_G^{(1)})=\det\Q_G$.
-We also give examples of some new families of multigraphs for which number of standard monomials of the $1$-skeleton ideal is same as the determinant of the truncated signless Laplace matrix.
-In Section \ref{characterizing subgraphs} we characterize all subgraphs $G$ of $K_{n+1}^{a,1}$ which satisfy the equality $\K(R/\M_G^{(1)})=\det\Q_G$.
-Consequently, such a characterization is also obtained for simple graphs.